vijaysharm/ehyo-android/README.md

 + FIX: ApplicationRunActionFactoryTest, AndroidManifestDocumentTest

-+ GradleBuildDocumentModel doesn't support the following kind of dependency ++ This was seen in the Muzei Gradle build
++ GradleBuildDocumentModel doesn't support the following kind of dependency
-++ compile ('de.greenrobot:eventbus:2.2.0') { exclude group:'com.google.android', module: 'support-v4' // already included below }
+  + This was seen in the Muzei Gradle build
-+++ Current model will think its a context
+  + `compile ('de.greenrobot:eventbus:2.2.0') { exclude group:'com.google.android', module: 'support-v4' // already included below }`
-++ Fails for certain types (e.g. tasks)
+    + Current model will think its a context

-+ There's a bug displaying the diff:
+  + Same with `compile 'dependency-1', 'dependency2', etc...`
-++ the line below the added line is incorrect, it shows the line after that.
+  + Fails for certain types (e.g. tasks)

 + Ugly exception when no internet connection with dependency command